 Getting Your Children Excited about Running

-It feels like we are getting towards the end of the pandemic.
-The summer days are within our grasp, and the easing of Covid restrictions on schools and daycare centers suggest that our children can finally experience urgently needed normalcy again.
+The summer days are within our grasp, and the easing of Covid restrictions on schools and daycare centers suggest that our children can finally experience urgently needed normalcy.
 They can play together again, bicycle, play ball, hike, or run—all the carefree activities that children need.
 Often these are underestimated physical workloads, even if they move around in a playful way.
 Children want to go outside, to let off steam, to revel in being kids.
 This makes them resilient.
 If exercise and fitness are part of the family routine, they may be drawn to it on their own one day.
 For example, many parents take their little ones with them in a buggy when they go out running.
 When these children grow older, they might begin running on their own—and maybe one day pushing their little ones in a buggy.

 Children’s curiosity knows no bounds and so it is not difficult to inspire them.
 It is often enough to let them do their own thing or simply lead by example.
 Children follow us wherever we go.
 And if we follow our children when they want to run far ahead and measure themselves against us, then we show them our joy in doing sports.
 With the right attitude, we might ignite a little fire in our offspring and they will start running on their own accord.